 Ian Sklarsky is an artist working in Blind Contour.
 His newest work can be seen at the Wyndham 45 and the Bernic Hotel in New York.
-His surfing shirt collaboration with Comodo Square in South Korea is coming SS18.
-Drawing for Modelo, NYFW for Samsung and Esquire keep him continually creating new portraits.
+His surfing shirt collaboration with Comodo Square in South Korea for SS18 made Gangnam style.
+Drawing for Wilson Associates for BDNY, Modelo, NYFW for Samsung and Esquire keep him continually creating new portraits.

 "Blind contour refers to a method of drawing in which the artist draws a line and never looks at the paper.
 It takes what one sees with one’s eye and with study allows the hand to trace the image from one’s brain.
 I pursue this method because of the ways it captures the essence of my subject.
 The contours I draw with a pen create a sense of rhythm and movement while capturing the essence and character of the subject in a very intimate manner.
 I am experimenting with introducing sculptural forms into my work by projecting drawings onto large canvases; vectorizing them; and using Plexiglass, cut vinyl, and 3D printing.

 “SAFETY BRICK” - Edmonton, Canada and Los Angeles, California

 Suspend your take of the take away.
 Leave something behind and take a journey into the past.
 Few will experience it, more will want to.
 Limited amounts of original work will be used to engage the mind for a digital detox.
 Stayed tuned for more information.